 If you’re in this predicament and worried if you can wash the sneakers sufficiently to have them approved when you exchange them, our experts searched about the methods to clean the soles of the shoes when they got dirty for returning purposes.

-Methods To The Clean Sole Of The Shoes
+Methods To The Clean Bottom Of The Shoes

 Some simple methods used to wash and clean the shoe’s bottom before returning them are as follows.
 Before applying these methods for cleaning make sure that your shoes are water-resistant and can be washable.